c-sh0/CTF_Challenges/AIS/Reverse_Engineering/README.md

       incorrect key
    ```
 3. Run program under a debugger looking for clues (using `radare2`):
     - Is bypassing the key checking function *REALLY* cheating if you learn something new?
-I say No! ;-P
+I vote No! ;-P

 4. Run through `radare2` debugger (write mode) and view execution flow:
    ```sh